Paul meets Jesus and changes directions. AD35-AD37 – Acts 9:1-22

 Paul in Hebrew means little – some believe this refers to his stature.

-9:1 Meanwhile, still spewing death threats against the Lord’s disciples.
-He went to the high priest 2 and asked him for letters to the synagogues in Damascus, so that if he found any there who belonged to the Way, whether men or women, he might take them as prisoners to Jerusalem.
-3As he neared Damascus on his journey, suddenly a light from heaven flashed around him.
-4 He fell to the ground and heard a voice say to him, “Saul, Saul, why do you persecute me?”
+9:1 Meanwhile, still spewing death threats against the Lord’s disciples, Saul went to the high priest.
+2 He asked him for letters to take with him to the synagogues in Damascus, so that if he found any men or women belonging to the Way, he might bring them in chains to Jerusalem.
+3 As Saul traveled along and was approaching Damascus, a light from heaven suddenly flashed around him.
+4 He dropped to the ground and heard a voice saying to him, “Saul, Saul!
+Why are you persecuting me?”

-5 "Who are you, Lord?"
-Saul asked.
+5 He asked, “Who are you, Lord?”

-"I am Jesus, whom you are persecuting," he replied.
-6 "Now get up and go into the city, and you will be told what you must do.”
+The voice said, “I’m Jesus, whom you are persecuting.
+6 Now get up, go into the city, and you will be told what you are to do.”

-7 The men traveling with Saul stood there speechless; they heard the sound but did not see anyone.
-8 Saul got up from the ground, but when he opened his eyes he could see nothing.
-So they led him by the hand into Damascus.
-9 For three days he was blind, and did not eat or drink anything.
+7 Meanwhile, the men who were traveling with Saul were standing speech8less, for they heard the voice but didn’t see anyone.
+8 When Saul got up off the ground, he couldn’t see anything, even though his eyes were open.
+So his companions took him by the hand and led him into Damascus.
+9 For three days he couldn’t see, and he didn’t eat or drink anything.

-10 In Damascus there was a disciple named Ananias.
-The Lord called to him in a vision, “Ananias!”
+10 Now in Damascus there was a disciple named Ananias.
+The Lord called out to him in a vision, “Ananias!”

-11 The Lord told him, "Go to the house of Judas on Straight Street and ask for a man from Tarsus named Saul, for he is praying.
-12 In a vision he has seen a man named Ananias come and place his hands on him to restore his sight."
+11 The Lord told him, “Get up, go to the street called Straight, and in the home of Judas look for a man from Tarsus named Saul.
+At this very moment he’s praying.
+12 He has seen in a vision a man named Ananias come in and lay his hands on him so he would see again.”

-13 "Lord," Ananias answered, "I have heard many reports about this man and all the harm he has done to your saints in Jerusalem.
-14And he has come here with authority from the chief priests to arrest all who call on your name.”
+13 But Ananias answered, “Lord, I have heard many people tell how much evil this man has done to your saints in Jerusalem.
+14 He is here with authority from the high priests to put in chains all who call on your name.”